Seleya12/t-basics1SK/README.md

 ## What I Learned 💡

-How to import and use the `random` module.
+How to import and use the random module
-How to build something with nested `for` loops and string concatenation
+How to build something with nested for loops and string concatenation
-How to use `if` statements to decide between symbols How to repeat a pattern until a condition using a `while` loop
+How to use if statements to decide between symbols
+How to repeat a pattern until a condition using a while loop